Avi Schafer

-Avi Koki Schafer (シェーファーアヴィ幸樹, Shēfā Avi Kōki) is a Japanese professional basketball player for SeaHorses Mikawa of the B.League.
+Avi Koki Schafer (シェーファーアヴィ幸樹, Shēfā Avi Kōki) is a Japanese professional basketball player for Sendai 89ers of the B.League.
 He played college basketball for the Georgia Tech Yellow Jackets.
 Schafer has been a member of the Japan national basketball team.

 Early life

 Schafer was born in Suita, Osaka Prefecture, to a Japanese mother, Sayuki, and an American father, Douglas.
 He initially played soccer before switching to basketball in tenth grade, at the age of 16.

 High school career

 Schafer attended Kobe University Secondary School in Higashinada and St. Mary's International School in Tokyo.
 He played club basketball with Tokyo Samurai, a recognized American Amateur Athletic Union based in Japan.
 Schafer, who initially played the sport for fun, cited that playing with the club opened the door to many basketball opportunities such as joining the national team, playing in NCAA Division I and pursuing a professional career.

 After moving to the United States, Schafer attended prep school Brewster Academy in Wolfeboro, New Hampshire and played varsity basketball for the Bobcats during his senior year.
 He helped the team finish the season with a 33–0 record and win the national prep school championship and the NEPSAC class AAA title.